zhengtianl/zhengtianl/README.md

 - ⚡ Fun fact: Music and enjoying life
 -->
 - 🔭 I’m currently working on enjoying my life.
-- 🌱 I’m currently learning python and web3.0
+- 🌱 I’m currently learning python, web3.0 and Java
 - 👯 I’m looking to collaborate on web3.0 project
 - 🤔 I’m looking for help with python coding
 - 💬 Ask me about everything you want
 - 📫 How to reach me: a458078290@gmail.com
 - 😄 Pronouns: Stark
 - ⚡ Fun fact: Music and enjoying life
--->